-If an individual obtains a valid decision on the social service provision approved by the municipality, the municipality shall provide the individual with social services in the scope of individual's degree of dependence confirmed in the pre-determined contract and its conditions.
-The Social Services Act defines the obligation to provide social services without delay, if the life or health of the individual is seriously endangered or if the individual does not have the necessary conditions to meet basic life needs, or in other specific situations defined by this law.
+Suppose an individual obtains a valid decision on the social service provision approved by the municipality.
+In that case, the municipality shall provide the individual with social services in the scope of the individual's degree of dependence confirmed in the pre-determined contract and its conditions.
+The Social Services Act defines the obligation to provide social services without delay if the life or health of the individual is seriously endangered, if the individual does not have the necessary conditions to meet basic life needs, or in other specific situations defined by this law.

-Slovak legislation perceives social services as professional activities, care activities and other activities, or a set of them, which are aimed at preventing the emergence of an unfavorable social situation of an individual, family or community and its solution or mitigation.
-There are several reasons for unfavorable social situation.
+Slovak legislation perceives social services as professional activities, care activities and other activities, or a set of them, aimed at preventing the emergence of an unfavourable social situation of an individual, family or community and its solution or mitigation.
+There are several reasons for unfortunate social situations.

-The unfavorable social situation can arise according to the law for several reasons:
+An unfavourable social situation can arise according to the law for several reasons:

-- individual does not have the essential conditions to satisfy the necessities of life, - life habits and way of life of individual, substance abuse or gambling, - threats to development due to disability in children under seven years of age, - severe disability or ill-health, - retirement age, - support and care to person with severe disability, - support and care to person with severe disability, to endanger the behavior of other individuals or, if a person is the victim of the behavior of other individuals, e.g., domestic violence, gender-based violence or violent crime, persistence in a spatially segregated locality in the presence of concentrated and generationally reproduced poverty.
+- individual does not have the essential conditions to satisfy the necessities of life, - life habits and way of life of the individual, substance abuse or gambling, - threats to development due to disability in children under seven years of age, - severe disability or ill-health, - retirement age, - support and care to persons with severe disabilities, - support and care to the person with severe disability, to endanger the behaviour of other individuals or, if a person is the victim of the behaviour of other individuals, e.g., domestic violence, gender-based violence or violent crime, - persistence in a spatially segregated locality in concentrated and generationally reproduced poverty.

-Spatially segregated locality is perceived as persistence in the space defined by an apartment building, street, city district, municipality, or locality outside the municipality without basic civic amenities.
-Concentrated and generationally reproduced poverty is perceived as a long-term unfavorable social situation of a group of individuals due to the occurrence of several negative phenomena at the same time, such as high long-term unemployment rate, material need, low level of education, poor hygiene habits, unavailability of goods and services and the occurrence of socio-pathological phenomena with a high tolerance to them.
+A spatially segregated locality is perceived as persistence in the space defined by an apartment building, street, city district, municipality, or locality outside the municipality without basic civic amenities.
+Concentrated and generationally reproduced poverty is perceived as a long-term unfavourable social situation of a group of individuals due to the occurrence of several negative phenomena at the same time, such as high long-term unemployment rate, material needs, low level of education, poor hygiene habits, unavailability of goods and services and the occurrence of sociopathological phenomena with a high tolerance to them.

-The legislation in Slovakia creates a broad spectrum of various social services and its types.
-This results many possibilities for social service providers and makes the system of social care more complicated.
+The legislation in Slovakia creates a broad spectrum of various social services and their types.
+This results in many possibilities for social service providers and complicates the social care system.